 Authorised Open-ended Investment Schemes

-Under the Protection of Investors (Bailiwick of Guernsey) Law, 1987, as amended ("the POI Law") open-ended schemes are declared as authorised or registered under Section 8 of the POI Law.
+Under the Protection of Investors (Bailiwick of Guernsey) Law, 2020 ("the POI Law") open-ended schemes are declared as authorised or registered under Section 8 of the POI Law.

 Rules which apply to the method of operation of authorised open-ended collective investment schemes:

-The term 'Scheme' in investment regulatory laws, rules and regulations has similar meaning to the term 'Fund'.
-To illustrate the foregoing, a mutual fund and a collective investment scheme have similar attributes.
+The term 'Scheme' in investment regulatory laws, rules, and regulations has similar meaning to the term 'Fund'.
+To illustrate the same, a mutual fund and a collective investment scheme have similar attributes.

 Specific criteria and principles